HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: User Study

 \subsection{Apparatus}

 All participants used our implementation running on Meta Quest 3 headsets in a shared physical and virtual environment.
 The system tracked head position and orientation to determine attention for each participant.
-Participants were co-located in the same laboratory space (6×3×3m), allowing for verbal communication.

-Each participant's headset ran the HeedVision software on the Quest Browser.
-The world-embedded attention display could be explicitly triggered by participants using a controller button.
+Pairs were co-located in the same laboratory space (6$\times$3$\times$3m), allowing for verbal communication.
+Each participant's headset ran the \textsc{HeedVision} software on the Quest Browser.
+The world-embedded attention display could be explicitly triggered using a controller button.